ricardojoserf/subdoler/README.md

 ![image](images/image5.jpg)

-## Subdomains from IP ranges
+## Subdomains from IP ranges **(-r)**

-It skips the step of calculatig the ranges of the companies, working similarly but with the IP ranges directly:
+It skips the step of calculatig the ranges of the companies, working with the IP ranges directly:

 ```
-python subdoler.py -r RANGES_FILE -o OUTPUT_DIRECTORY
+python3 subdoler.py -r RANGES_FILE -o OUTPUT_DIRECTORY
 ```

 ![image](images/image7.jpg)

-## Subdomains from Domains list
+## Subdomains from Domains list **(-d)**

-It skips the step of calculatig the ranges of the companies and the domains in IP ranges, working similarly but with the domains directly:
+It skips the steps of calculatig the ranges of the companies and the domains in the IP ranges, extracting the subdomains from the domains list directly:

 ```
-python subdoler.py -d DOMAINS_FILE -o OUTPUT_DIRECTORY
+python3 subdoler.py -d DOMAINS_FILE -o OUTPUT_DIRECTORY
 ```

 ![image](images/image8.jpg)

-## Only ranges and domains from Companies list
+## Only ranges and domains from Companies list (**-c** and **-ns**)

-Using the option **-ns** the step of calculating the subdomains is skipped, calculating just the IP ranges of the companies and the domains in them:
+Using the option **--no_subdomains** (-ns), the step of calculating the subdomains is skipped, calculating just the IP ranges of the companies and the domains in them:

 ```
-python subdoler.py -ns -c COMPANIES_FILE -o OUTPUT_DIRECTORY
+python3 subdoler.py -ns -c COMPANIES_FILE -o OUTPUT_DIRECTORY
 ```

 ![image](images/image9.jpg)